-Manual of Procedure Appendix D: Youth Safety Policy Originally Approved October 17, 2009Updated June 15, 2013 at Interim Meeting
+Manual of Procedure Appendix D: Youth Safety Policy Originally Approved October 17, 2009Updated June 15, 2013 and March 17, 2018 at Interim Meeting

 Baltimore Yearly Meeting (BYM) seeks to provide a safe and secure environment for the children and youth who participate in our programs and activities.
 We strive to provide an atmosphere of openness and trust among children, among adults, and between children and adults.
 We seek Divine guidance in all aspects of our programming, operations and staffing.
 We affirm that the adults in our programs have the responsibility for the safety and care of all, but especially the children in our programs.
+We recognize that youth safety depends fundamentally upon the quality of our hiring and screening processes, the training we provide for our staff and volunteers, layered supervision, and the matrix of support we provide for our staff and volunteers.
 Beyond written policies, we recognize that careful attention and vigilance needs to be maintained to nurture this atmosphere and provide individuals the opportunity to experience safety in our community.

 All of our youth programs honor that of God in every person.
 After research, thought, discussion, and prayer, we have created this policy and procedures to promote the safety of all within the Yearly Meeting community while respecting the Light within each of us.
 The policy set forth in this document acknowledges that each of our youth programs is unique and has different operating norms.
 Therefore, this document strives to provide overarching policies and guidelines which allow each program the flexibility needed to operate.
 These procedures focus on preventing harm, responding in a timely and appropriate way to suspicions or incidents of child abuse, and offering support, clarity and allowing room for healing.
 By implementing the following practices, our goal is to maintain high-quality care and protection of the children and youth of Baltimore Yearly Meeting.
 The Yearly Meeting also seeks to protect from false accusations all who work with and support any of the Yearly Meeting's programs.